Skip to main content

 3. REST API user creation with scoped permissions

-4. Firewall rules to allow tunnel traffic
+4. Firewall rules to allow tunnel traffic, ordered so the tunnel rule lands first

 The SSTP client must use the dedicated fyberpay-tunnel PPP profile.
 Using profile=default causes IPCP negotiation failures because the default profile may have hardcoded addresses that conflict with the tunnel’s dynamic IP assignment.